caburj/transaccion/NOTES.md

 ## Implemented

 - user can add categories
 - add created and lastEdited properties for book and transaction
+- set max length for inputcategory
+- input boxes and dropdowns